Rhyothemis variegata: Description and habitat

-It is a medium-sized dark bodied dragonfly with colorful wings tinted with pale yellow.
+Rhyothemis variegata is a medium-sized dark bodied dragonfly with colorful wings tinted with pale yellow.
 There are a few black spots on the apices and nodes of the fore-wings.
 There is a large patch in the base of the hind-wings, marked with black and golden yellow.
 In females, the apical half of the fore-wings are transparent; basal half tinted with golden-yellow with black marks.
 The apical ends of the hind-wings are transparent; rest of wings marked with golden-yellow and black.

 It breeds in marshes, ponds and paddy fields.
 They appear to have weak flight and can easily be mistaken for butterflies.

+Taxonomy

+The species Rhyothemis variegata was first described in 1763 in Centuria insectorum rariorum, a work associated with Carl Linnaeus.

+The authorship of this publication may be uncertain, as it was produced in connection with Linnaeus’ student Boas Johansson, and some sources have attributed authorship differently.
+However, the name is generally credited to Linnaeus.

+A closely related species, Rhyothemis phyllis, described by Johann Heinrich Sulzer in 1776, was long treated as separate.

+A 2025 study found that the differences between these two names fall within the normal variation of a single species.
+As a result, Rhyothemis phyllis is now regarded as a synonym of Rhyothemis variegata, which has priority as the older name.

+Etymology

+The genus name Rhyothemis is derived from the Greek ῥέω (rheō, "to flow") and -themis, from Greek Θέμις (Themis), the goddess of divine law, order and justice.
+In early odonate taxonomy, names ending in -themis were widely used for dragonflies.
+The name may refer to the irregularly banded and coloured wings of species in the genus, resembling flow banding in rhyolite.

+The species name variegata is derived from the Latin variegatus ("variegated" or "variously coloured"), referring to the colouring of the wings.